-Any student whose Education, Health and Care Plan (EHCP) names this school will be admitted.
+Any child whose Education, Health and Care Plan (EHCP) names this school will be admitted.

-Oversubscription criteria (to be used only if we need to prioritise applications - see notes on page 15):
+Oversubscription criteria (to be used only if we need to prioritise applications - see notes on page 16):

-- 1. Looked after children and those who were previously looked after but immediately after being looked after became subject to adoption, a child arrangement order, or special guardianship order.
+- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
 (See note 1) - 2.
-Students who have an exceptional medical or social need or those of their parents. - 3.
-Students who are baptised Catholic.
+Children based on their exceptional medical (see page 10) or social needs or those of their parents. - 3.
+Children who are Baptised Catholic.
 (See note 2) - 4.
-Students attending a Catholic Primary School. - 5.
-Students who are siblings of pupils on roll at this school. - 6.
-Students who are members of any other faith.
-(See note 3) - 7.
-Sons of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy. - 8.
-Other boys.
+Children who are siblings of pupils on roll at this school. - 5.
+Children who are members of any other faith. - 6.
+Children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy. - 7.
+Other children.